apify/actor-whitepaper/README.md

   only when specific thing is only related to an actor, but nothing else.
   General commands e.g. `apify publish` can be used for actors and storages, so no point to have `apify actor:publish` and `apify dataset:publish`.
+  E.g. the "actor" prefix should be used whenever it's related to a specific actor run, or maybe when you're inside of the run.

 ## Introduction